gmarland/GhostRunner/README.md

 <br/>
 <p><b>Remote Start</b><br>Sequences or scripts can be kicked off through a POST request to http://[ServerLocation]/post/task/[External ID of script or sequence].
 The External ID can be found on the script or sequence definition of the app.
 Parameters for scripts can also be defined within the POST request as required</p>
 <br/>
-Any server this is installed on will require .Net 4.5 and SQL Server.
+Any server this is installed on will require .Net 4.5.
 If you want some help setting this up or have any questions please feel free to contact me.